 Visitors could listen to the music as it bounced about the vast Bakalar Gallery, seated in one of a few odd listening station structures, by putting their ears to the many cone-like shapes on the main box, or, if they were feeling brave, from inside the structure with the performers.

 While not a true speaker at all, the box was a still magical place to play.

-Long underrated and ignored by the music biz, aging glam rock star Mick Mondo’s cult status explodes into mainstream mega-stardom when he is redicovered, reissued and repackaged.
+The story: Long underrated and ignored by the music biz, aging glam rock star Mick Mondo’s cult status explodes into mainstream mega-stardom when he is rediscovered, reissued and repackaged.
 This autumnal recognition arrives too late.
 Scarred from a life in the rock’n roll trenches, Mondo abruptly breaks up the band and withdraws into his newly-purchased mansion, crammed with the dusty mannequins from an old wax museum that had been slated for demolition.
 One evening, (after a few whiskeys) Mondo, surrounded by these historical legends, saints and sinners, strikes up a conversation – and they respond.
 This dialectic forms the basis of the Wax work, with Mondo engaging in musical discourse with superstars of history, whose perspective and experience teach valuable lessons.